AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 This report displays the Time-To-Live (TTL) of the authentication token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).

-The authentication token Time-To-Live, also referred as AuthN TTL, is displayed in human readable values such as days, hours, minutes, and seconds.
+The authentication token Time-To-Live also referred as AuthN TTL, is displayed in human readable values such as days, hours, minutes, and seconds.

 The AuthN TTL reports allow you to visually inspect the amount of time a user will remain authenticated, considering a specific MVPD and platform.